ORIGIN OF CLAN SEPT NAMES

 by James E. Fargo, FSA Scot

-On one of my first trips to Scotland back in the mid-1980s, I visited Hamilton and Inches, a famous jewelry store in Edinburgh.
+During one of my first trips to Scotland back in the mid-1980s, I visited Hamilton and Inches, a famous jewelry store in Edinburgh.
 My purpose was to purchase a gold signet ring with a Robertson crest.
-They showed me several old books filled with Robertson crests but would not sell me a crest ring without my having knowledge of which Robertson family I descended.
-At the time I was surprised to learn that there were more than 200 different Robertson crests, plus over 50 Duncan and 50 Reid crests in addition to the Clan Donnachaidh crest we all are entitled to wear (when surrounded by the belt and buckle which identifies us as followers of our chief, Robertson of Struan).
+They showed me several old volumes filled with Robertson crests but would not sell me a crest ring without my identifying the Robertson family from which I descended.
+At the time I was surprised to learn that there were more than 200 different Robertson crests, plus over 50 Duncan and 50 Reid crests in addition to the Clan Donnachaidh crest we all are entitled to wear when surrounded by the belt and buckle which identifies us as followers of our chief, Robertson of Struan.